PurwadhikaDev/MatplotlibGroup_JC_DS_12_FinalProject/README.md

 ##### DISCLAIMER : THIS PROJECT IS STILL SUBJECT TO REVISION / CHANGE
-#### UPDATE : The .ipynb files are final, however the documents in 'Deployment' and 'Presentation' folder still subject to revision.
+#### UPDATE : The .ipynb files are final, however the documents in 'Presentation' folder still subject to revision.
 (Thursday, June 3rd 2021 16:43)
 ---
 # FINAL PROJECT - PROPERTY VALUE ESTIMATION USING REGRESSION MODEL